Huskies beat Colorado to complete road sweep, tied for second place in Pac-12

 - Sports on TV & radio: Local listings for Seattle games and events

+The last time it happened was in 2013 when UW won 62-47 at California before beating Stanford 65-60.

-“The best feeling is getting wins,” said David Crisp, one of UW’s four seniors.
+“The best feeling is getting wins,” said David Crisp, one of UW’s seniors.
 “Especially it being the first road sweep we’ve had in a while.
 That was my focus the whole time we were here.

-“I told Matisse (Thybulle) today, I said: ‘Man, I don’t we’ve ever had a road sweep.’
+“I told Matisse (Thybulle) today, I said: ‘Man, I don’t think we’ve ever had a road sweep.’
 I was like, that’s the goal.
 We want to get that done.
 And we got it done.”

-Crisp, who made five three-pointers in UW’s previous outing, got things going with a three-pointer and the Huskies held the Buffaloes scoreless for the first five minutes while sprinting to a 12-0 lead.
+Crisp, who made five three-pointers in UW’s previous outing, got things going with a 3-pointer to begin a 12-0 run for the Huskies who hit five of their first six field goal attempts.
+At the other end, Colorado missed its first seven shots and had two turnovers.

-The 6-foot point guard canned 4 of 5 three-pointers and scored 14 points in the first half to lead Washington to a 48-35 lead before the break.
+The 6-foot point guard canned 4 of 5 behind the acr and scored 14 points in the first half to carry Washington to a 48-35 lead before the break.

 It was the most points UW had in the first half this season.

-But in the second half, Crisp was 0 for 2 on three-pointers and the Huskies were 1 of 7.
+But in the second half, Crisp was 0 for 2 on three-pointers and the Huskies were 1 of 7 from long range.

 “They were trying to make sure they took away the three more in the second half,” said Crisp, who finished with 16 points.
 “It was a sense of urgency finding me on the three-point line.
 They closed out a lot harder.